Permaculture Consultations and Design

 I have been the project manager on several large-scale and backyard plantings.
 If you have workers to install the garden who need guidance, I can give an on-site workshop for them at my usual rate of $50/hour to show them how to dig a swale, how to hugelkultur, and any other instruction they may need.
 I can assist further with the garden installation if desired.

 Miranda can tell you all about your plants and wildlife; if she doesn’t know it on site, then she photographs it and researches it afterwards, and can send you a detailed report.
-Miranda graduated from Oregon State University in June, 2013, from the Fisheries and Wildlife Dept. She studied Wildlife Conservation, with a concentration on wild birds.
+Miranda graduated from Oregon State University’s Fisheries and Wildlife Department in 2013.
+She studied Wildlife Conservation, with a concentration on wild birds.
 She has been on the Board of the Fallbrook Land Conservancy, and a volunteer with their Native Plant Restoration Team.
 She is active on the top bird, insect and plant identification sites, both posting answers and searching for identifications.
-She has participated in local bird counts, and has done wildlife inventories.
+She has participated in local bird counts, and has written wildlife inventories.
 Her collection of data and photographs on flora and fauna is extensive.
-Miranda lectures, writes the Finch Frolic Facebook page posts on insects and animals found on site, and loves to find out what roles they play in the balance of nature.
+Miranda lectures, writes the Finch Frolic Facebook page posts on insects and animals, and loves to find out what roles they play in the balance of nature.
 She charges $50/hour consultation fee, and will send you a detailed identification list of species on your site for an additional fee.

 The following photos are of some of our projects.
 Depending upon the size of the project, either we install plants ourselves, work with landscape professionals we trust, guide our client’s gardeners, or leave the design for our clients to install themselves.
 As permaculture is the underlying factor in all of our designs, the style of what we do changes with our clients.
 Much of our work is consulting, and empowering our clients to create their own landscapes with guidance.